Vrushabh156/EasyFood/README.md

 **Room** : Save meals in local database.

-**MVVM & LiveData** : Saperate logic code from views and save the state in case the screen configuration changes.
+**MVVM & LiveData** : Separate logic code from views and save the state in case the screen configuration changes.

 **Coroutines** : do some code in the background.